 Around the turn of the millennium, Boeing were studying the blended-wing-body (BWB) concept.
 Concept artwork of a futuristic BWB airliner was published in Popular Science, November 2003.
 Three years later, the image was circulated in a hoax email, claiming that Boeing were indeed developing it as the 797, a huge 1,0000-passenger monster.
 The hoax was so widely promoted and believed that Boeing were forced to issue a denial.

 Boeing were indeed working on the X-48, a small BWB drone to flight-test the configuration for NASA, and flew it the next year.
-They claimed that it was for non-commercial purposes only, though Flight at least assumed they had an airliner in mind.
+They claimed that it was for non-commercial purposes only, though Flight at least believed they had an airliner in mind.
 Today the BWB airliner idea is perhaps gaining traction within Boeing at last, especially as their deadly rival Airbus recently began promoting their own take on it.
 But 1,000 seats?
 No chance, those days are gone.

 Faced with a new model from their deadly rival Airbus, Boeing desperately wanted to beat it to the market and maintain their own Model 737 sales.
 The quickest route to market was a re-engined 737 NG, with a new and more advanced engine.
 But the new engines were bigger and would scrape on the ground, so Boeing moved them forwards out from under the wing until there was room to set them up high enough.
 That upset the balance, making the plane wobbly and unsafe when it was nose-high during takeoff and landing.
 Pilots would need to be retrained, which took the airlines more time, and Boeing's established sales strategy was to claim that this was unnecessary.
 They had not only promised as much to at least one airline, but also contracted to huge penalty repayments if retraining was needed after all.
 So they decided to add a new safety system, the MCAS, to mimic the old handling qualities.
 Except, it didn't really, it simply warned the pilot if the nose was too high and then automatically forced the nose back down again.
 This crude fix should still have meant re-training the pilots.

 Here came the hoax, in the form of an outright scam.
 Boeing played down any cockpit controls for MCAS, integrating some of its functions with other controls so that disabling it caused other side effects.
 They even disabled its display warning on the standard fit, so that the pilots did not appear to need to learn about it.
-Boeing lied to the certification authority, the FAA, and hid MCAS functions from them.
-The FAA signed the plane off as needing no retraining.
-The airline pilots were given a short update to read, explaining a little about the MCAS, and various hints were scattered piecemeal about more operating notes, advising how MCAS woud react to different controls.
+Boeing staff lied to the certification authority, the FAA, and hid MCAS functions from them too.
+The FAA duly signed the plane off as needing no pilot retraining.
+The airline pilots were given a short update to read, explaining a little about the MCAS, and various hints were scattered piecemeal about more operating notes, advising how MCAS would react to different controls.
 But few pilots were told to read that deeply.
 The hoax was set, ripe for disaster.

 And disaster it was.
 Engineering faults at every level could cause MCAS to operate and push the nose down repeatedly.
 Pilots did not know to take the necessary precautions and, when faced with the problem, instinctively did what they were trained to do, which was the wrong thing.
 Two planes crashed, killing all on board.
 Boeing still denied any issues, seeking to put the blame on the dead pilots for not following their training.
 However the "black box" flight recorders and voice transcripts soon gave the lie to those claims.
-Boeing has paid billions in compensation and fines, and at the time of writing the first criminal indictment of an involved employee has been convicted of criminal acts; it is possible that more may follow.
+Boeing has paid billions in compensation and fines, and at the time of writing at least one employee has been convicted of criminal acts; it is possible that more may follow.
 This was one hoax that bit back, and bit back hard.

 The sad irony is that, not long after the design was frozen, to resolve a quite different problem anticipated on the next, forthcoming version, another Boeing engineer invented an extending undercarriage that increases ground clearance but still fits in the same bay when retracted.
-Had Boeing been less greedy and taken the time to do the job properly, there would have been ample room for the bigger engines, no need to reposition the engines at all.
-This was one hoax that bit back, and bit back hard.
+Had Boeing been less greedy and taken the time to do the job properly, there would have been ample room for the bigger engines, no need to reposition them, no need for MCAS – and no temptation to perpetrate a criminal and deadly hoax.